-Transition for community paediatric and specialist paediatric care will occur from aged 18.
-Patients and carers should be clearly aware of the transition plans and have a named professional contact during the transition period.
-Transfer of care should be to the GP and /or adult specialist services for physical health interventions and to learning disability services for mental health, behavioural or epilepsy related interventions.
+Transition for community paediatric and specialist paediatric care will occur from the age of 18 years.
+The transition plans should be explained to patients and carers, and they should have a named professional contact during the transition period.
+Transfer of care should be to the GP and /or adult specialist services for physical health interventions and to the learning disability services for mental health, behavioural or epilepsy related interventions, if applicable.